HUMERUS ANATOMY

 • Function:

-• Accommodates the head of the radius during forearm flexion
+• Accommodates the head of the radius when you flex your forearm

 Epicondyles